minhtrang4078/How-I-create-a-PowerBI-report/README.md

 [![Watch the video](https://github.com/minhtrang4078/How-I-create-a-PowerBI-report/blob/main/Images/intro.jpg)](https://youtu.be/50aoWakB5-I)

 ## Context & purposes:
-- This file is mainly a part of my CV, with the purpose to show how I have been working with Power BI so far.
+- This file is mainly a part of my CV, with the purpose to show how I have been working with Power BI with DAX so far.
 - To keep a report/dashboard visited by users, it is very important to consider many factors besides the technical aspect of Power BI.
 - The data is the combination of many resources and with fictional/ randomly generated for visualization purposes only.